jmlivingston/create-react-app-base/README.md

 ## Technologies

 - React
-- create-react-app 2.0
+- create-react-app 2.0 (Currently Alpha)
-- Bootstrap 4.0 using SASS
+- Bootstrap 4.1 using SASS
-- storybook
+- style-guidist (Note: Using 6.5.3 until the following is fixed - https://github.com/styleguidist/react-styleguidist/issues/987)
-- reactstrap
+- reactstrap - We wrap these to optimize Bootstrap and provide theming capabilities

 ## Features